Data-Robusta/data-robusta/presentation_notes.md

 *** Possibly another visual showing models.

 Presenter: Symeon
+*** exploratory discoveries and quantitative analysis

+Huila, Antioquia, and Tolima produce about half of Colombia's coffee

+ Talk about lack of corr with weather and price.

+ One or two stat facts

+ temperatures

 Presenter: Cari
-*** Showing our thought process and showing our data science skills: Qualitative data
+*** Showing our thought process and qualitative analysis

+The data exploration identified the extreme price spikes, but it did not tell us what was creating them.
+We decide to take a deeper dive into the drivers and how they affected prices over time.

 #### End